What Happens to Us When We Die?

 [1 Thessalonians 4:16-17 New King James Version]

-Brother Bob: What happens next, then, [to] those who have died in Christ?
-Although they may have been in the grave for such a long time, the Bible makes clear that they will be brought out of the grave when the Lord descends from heaven.
+Brother Bob: Dear friends, what happens to those who have died in Christ, according to the Holy Bible?
+Although they may have been in the grave, even if they were there for a long period of time, the Bible makes it very clear: they will be brought out of that grave.
+When?
+When the Lord descends from heaven.
+And at that time, there will be a [separation] of what the Bible calls the sheep and the goats.

-Brother Bob: And our Lord Jesus spoke of this as well in the book of Matthew chapter 25.
-Let’s go ahead and read the quote from our Lord Jesus Christ.
-Matthew 25.
-We’ll read verse 33 and 34, as well as 41:
+Brother Bob: Our Lord Jesus spoke of this as well in the book of Matthew.
+Let’s include that in our reading for today as well.
+In the book of Matthew chapter 25.
+We’ll read verse 33, 34, as well as 41:

 [Matthew 25:33-34,41 New King James Version]

-Brother Bob: Jesus spoke of it in these terms when he said that on that moment, they would be separated.
+Brother Bob: So here, dear friends, Jesus spoke of it in these terms when He said at that moment, the sheep would be separated from the goats.
 On the left would be what He called the goats that would be cast aside into eternal destruction.
-And those on the right He called his sheep, and they would inherit the kingdom prepared for them by the Father in heaven.
-What will be the basis of that judgment to determine whether or not we would be those goats on the left or on the right?
-Revelation chapter 20, verse 12.
-The basis will be as recorded here by Apostle John in his writings in verse 12:
+And then those on the right?
+Well, He referred to them as His sheep.
+They would enter the kingdom that would be prepared for them by the Father in heaven.
+And what will be the basis of that judgment?
+That judgement that would determine whether or not we would be those goats on the left or the sheep on the right?
+What will determine that?
+Revelation chapter 20, let’s listen together to what is recorded here in verse 12, wherein this is recorded:

 And I saw the dead, small and great, standing before God, and books were opened.
 And another book was opened, which is the Book of Life.
 And the dead were judged according to their works, by the things which were written in the books.